wangcongcong123/insite_retrieve/README.md

 Let me know if any questions, feedback is welcome.
 Contributions or pull requests are highly encouraged.
 Below gives some Todo ideas.

 - Now the system only works using sparse retrieval-based BM25 model, so more work can go to extend the system to support dense retrieval-based techniques such as the recent advance: [RetriBERT](https://yjernite.github.io/lfqa.html).
-- Now the system only includes a word cloud image indicating what the topics of a site are generally about, so more work can go to add more features such as topic modelling the site's contents.
+- Now the system only includes a word cloud image indicating what the topics of a site are generally about, so more work can go to add more features such as topic modelling on the site's contents.
 - More work can go to the presentation of retrived results, such as presenting them with more supplementary data (title, paragraph original location), highlighting exactly-matched words, better rendering etc.